The Serviap Global knowledge base is now available! Check it out here.

 In other words, work permits will only be authorized to specific categories of employees, including technical guests, artists and athletes, transferees, preventative maintenance service professionals, domestic workers, self-employed agricultural contractors, and temporary workers.

-Figuring out who can be hired and when is complicated in Costa Rica, which is why an EOR experienced in the local legislation can help sort it out.
+Figuring out who can be hired and when is complicated in Costa Rica, which is why an EOR in Costa Rica experienced in the local legislation can help sort it out.

 Employee Benefits and Paid Leave

 Workers in Costa Rica can work a maximum of 48 hours per week, usually from 5 am to 7 pm each day.
-Saturdays in Costa Rica are “Special Working Days,” which can only be assigned to domestic servants and other special categories, up to 12 hours.
-Overtime in Costa Rica is 1.5x the normal salary.
+Saturdays in Costa Rica are ‘special working days,’ which can only be assigned to domestic assistants and other special categories, up to 12 hours.
+Overtime in Costa Rica is paid at time and half.

 There are 9 public holidays in Costa Rica, for which workers receive the full day off at full pay.
 These include Good Friday, Labor Day, New Year’s Day, Maundy Thursday, Juan Santamaria Day, Mother’s Day, Independence Day, Christmas Day, and Annexation of Guanacaste Day.